 SMART DYNAMIC CASTING

-As part of DFAB HOUSE, Smart Dynamic Casting is used for the automated prefabrication of material-optimised load-bearing concrete mullions.
+As part of DFAB HOUSE, Smart Dynamic Casting was used for the automated prefabrication of material-optimised load-bearing concrete mullions.
 Smart Dynamic Casting is suitable for the fabrication of standard and non-standard architectural columns.

 Smart Dynamic Casting (SDC) is a continuous robotic slip-forming process that enables the prefabrication of material-optimised load-bearing concrete structures using a formwork significantly smaller than the structure produced.
 In this automated process, a dynamic formwork is continuously moved at a velocity which allows concrete to be shaped during its delicate phase, as it changes from a soft to a hard material.

 The SDC process is an efficient fabrication technique for non-standard structures, as one single formwork can be used to produce columns with varied cross sections.
 SDC has been suitably modified for DFAB HOUSE to fabricate 15 bespoke load-bearing concrete mullions.
-The research focuses on developing a fully automated robotic slip-forming process for producing 3 meter-tall reinforced façade elements with a minimal cross section of 70 x 100 mm.
-This includes developing a flexible formwork system that allows concrete to be shaped to very small dimensions and an automated material processing system in which material hydration can be controlled.
-The ongoing production enables to produce a mullion of 3-meters in 4 hours.
+The research focused on developing a fully automated robotic slip-forming process for producing 3 metre-tall reinforced façade elements with a minimal cross section of 70 x 100 mm.
+This included developing a flexible formwork system that allows concrete to be shaped to very small dimensions and an automated material processing system in which material hydration can be controlled.
+The ongoing production enables production of a mullion of 3-metres in 4 hours.

 Research on SDC is conducted in an interdisciplinary setting in which architects, mechanical and structural engineers, and materials scientists all work together with the goal of producing non-standard concrete structures using a single flexible formwork.